Jason Beck (American football)

-Jason Michael Beck (born April 1, 1980) is an American college football coach and former player who is currently the offensive coordinator for the University of Utah.
-He previously served as the offensive coordinator at the University of New Mexico.
+Jason Michael Beck (born April 1, 1980) is an American college football coach and former player, currently the offensive coordinator at the University of Michigan.
+He previously served as the offensive coordinator at Syracuse University, the University of New Mexico, and the University of Utah.

-Career

 Early life and playing career

-Beck was born in Oxnard, California to John and Mary Beck.
+Beck was born in Oxnard, California, to John and Mary Beck.
 He attended Hueneme High School.
-Beck served a 2-year mission in Denver for the Church of Jesus Christ of Latter-day Saints from 1999-2001, prior to his collegiate career.
+Beck served a two-year mission in Denver for the Church of Jesus Christ of Latter-day Saints from 1999 to 2001, prior to his collegiate career.

 Beck spent his freshman season at Ventura College and then moved to the College of the Canyons in Santa Clarita, California, where he led the Canyon Cougars to an 11-1 season and Western State Conference title as a sophomore.
 He was a unanimous first-team All-Conference pick, throwing for 2,052 yards while completing 77.5% of his passes.
 He also added 430 rushing yards.
 He was also named to the Junior college Academic All-American list.

-After transferring to BYU, Beck served as the backup to All-American quarterback John Beck (no relation) from 2004-2006.
-In his lone start in a 38-0 victory over Utah State his senior season, Beck totaled 553 passing yards and 28 rushing yards, including 305 yards on 20-of-28 passing.
+After transferring to BYU, Beck served as the backup to All-American quarterback John Beck (no relation) from 2004 to 2006.
+In his lone start in a 38–0 victory over Utah State his senior season, Beck totaled 553 passing yards and 28 rushing yards, including 305 yards on 20-of-28 passing.

 Beck earned bachelor's and master's degrees in communications from BYU in 2006 and 2011.